The Evolving Text

 Social justice and equality (new course)

-Recorded presentation of my current thinking
+Recorded presentations of my current thinking, including:

 “Translating Epidemiologic Findings into Action to Eliminate Disparities”